Franciszek Blachnicki: Life

-From 2001-05 an investigation was launched into his death with investigators concluding that it was possible - though no actual proof was submitted - that communist authorities poisoned him.
+From 2001 to 2005 an investigation was launched into his death with investigators concluding that it was possible – though no actual proof was submitted – that communist authorities poisoned him.
 In October 2020 with the agreement of the Church, his body was exhumed by the Institute of National Remembrance to allow a forensic autopsy.
+In March 2023, Minister of Justice and Public Prosecutor General Zbigniew Ziobro announced that Blachnick's death was caused by a further unspecified toxin, confirming that he died of a poisoning.

 Beatification process

 The beatification process opened on 21 April 1995 and Blachnicki became titled as a Servant of God after the Congregation for the Causes of Saints issued the "nihil obstat" edict that allowed for the cause to be launched.
 The diocesan process was inaugurated in Katowice on 9 December 1995 and was closed on 25 November 2001 at which point the C.C.S. validated the process on 29 November 2002 in Rome.

 The postulation later compiled the Positio dossier which detailed his life and reputation for holiness; this dossier was submitted to officials in the C.C.S. on 27 February 2013.
 Theologians approved the cause on 16 October 2014 while the C.C.S. members confirmed the cause later on 22 September 2015.
 The decisive moment for the process came on 30 September 2015 after he was named as Venerable after Pope Francis recognized that Blachnicki had lived a model Christian life of heroic virtue.

 The current postulator for this cause is Bishop Adam Wodarczyk.